weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 <Badges/>

-This page describes how the nodes or clusters in Weaviate's replication are designed in a leaderless fashion.
+This page describes how the nodes or clusters in Weaviate's replication design behave in a leaderless fashion.

 ## Leaderless Design